 The OCS may unsubscribe to the change of UE presence in Presence Reporting Area through Trigger-Type AVP in a CCA without the value of CHANGE_OF_UE_PRESENCE_IN_PRESENCE_REPORTING_AREA_REPORT (73), if it has been provided in the previous CCA.

-When subscribed, the UE presence status in the PRA(s) at the time of the subscription, and if the corresponding Presence Reporting Area(s) is set to inactive by the serving node shall be reported by the P-GW to the OCS for online charging, and by the S-GW and P-GW for offline charging.
+The UE presence initial status in the PRA(s) at the time of the subscription shall be reported by the P-GW to the OCS for online charging, and by the S-GW and P-GW for offline charging once upon the subscription is activated.
 Subsequently, whether the UE enters or leaves the PRA(s), shall be reported by the P-GW to the OCS for online charging, and by the S-GW and P-GW for offline charging.

 When a PRA set i.e. PRA Identifier was subscribed to, the PRA Identifier of the PRA set, along with the individual PRA Identifier(s) belonging to the PRA set and indication(s) of whether the UE is inside or outside the individual Presence Reporting Area(s) are reported to the OCS.